xd2287/transformers/docs/source/en/model_doc/llama.md

 - **Llama2**: Llama2 is an improved version of Llama with some architectural tweaks (Grouped Query Attention), and is pre-trained on 2Trillion tokens.
 Refer to the documentation of Llama2 which can be found [here](llama2).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [llama](https://huggingface.co/models?other=llama)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with LLaMA.
 If you're interested in submitting a resource to be included here, please feel free to open a Pull Request and we'll review it!
 The resource should ideally demonstrate something new instead of duplicating an existing resource.